Can you recover lost data from a server?

 When a data loss occurs on something as valuable as a server, it is essential to the life of your business to get back up and running as soon as possible.
-Below is a sampling of specific types of disasters accompanied with actual engineering notes from recent Remote Data Recovery jobs:
+Below is a sampling of specific types of disasters accompanied by actual engineering notes from recent Remote Data Recovery jobs:

 Causes of Partition / Volume / File System Corruption Disasters